ChatGPT writes the essay. Edapt teaches you to write it.

 No. Edapt uses LLMs underneath (we're transparent about that), but the value is in the surrounding system: a VARK profile that shapes every lesson, a per-subject memory that tracks what you've mastered, a misconception tracker that catches the wrong mental model and addresses it, and a spaced-repetition queue.
 ChatGPT has none of those.

-Why is Edapt cheaper than ChatGPT Plus in AUD?
+Why is Edapt cheaper than ChatGPT Plus?

 Can ChatGPT do VARK adaptive lessons if I prompt it carefully?